chinyereunamba/biabook/docs/utilities.md

-# BookMe Utility Functions
+# BiaBook Utility Functions

-This document provides information about the utility functions used in the BookMe application.
+This document provides information about the utility functions used in the BiaBook application.

 ## Business Utilities